bitleak/php-consumergroup/README.md

-# php-kafka-consumer
+# php-consumergroup

-php-kafka-consumer is a kafka consumer library with group and rebalance supports.
+php-consumergroup is a kafka consumer library with group and rebalance supports.

 [Chinese Doc](./README.zh-CN.md)